monsoonmaelstrom/book2/book2.md

 *Lie.
 Lie.
 Lie.*

 “Why would she be with me?”
-Liam asks, still sounding half asleep.
+Liam questions, still sounding half asleep.

 “Because she’s spent every night in this room since you returned.”
 It definitely sounds like a statement of fact and not a question or an assumption.

 *Hah!
 I’m right.* I grin but make sure to keep everything banked exactly the way it was before he knocked on the door.

-“I haven’t seen her,” Liam says tonelessly.
+“I haven’t seen her,” Liam answers tonelessly.

-“Hmm,” I hear and then the door shuts.
+“Hmm,” I hear, and then the door shuts.

 “What was that about?”
-Liam asks when he sees the look on my face.
+Liam wants to know when he sees the look on my face.

 I hold my finger up to my lips, but say nothing.
 I gesture to the air around us.
 Can Liam make a sound shield?
 I have no idea, but I can’t do it right now without potentially alerting Iverson to what I’ve been doing.

 Liam looks confused, so I gesture to the air around us again and point to my ear.
 I see him realize what I’m asking and he shrugs.

-“Fortunately, I’ve seen you do that a lot,” Liam says after a moment of concentration.
+“Fortunately, I’ve seen you do that a lot,” Liam comments, after a moment of concentration.

 I resist the urge to jump into his arms, barely.
 Instead, I fling myself against him, grinning like a maniac.
 “I’ve got it!”